S-Ashcroft/S-Ashcroft.github.io/aboutus.md

 Sam holds an Undergraduate degree in Psychology with International Study (BSc with Honours).
 He is completing a PhD using computer-based research.
 Sam has taught research methods and statistics at University for three years, and he has also been a research assistant and research intern on a bunch of university-level projects.

 Sam is enthusiastic about data science and coding; he is the President of the University Data Science Society and co-organises the local branch of a national coding organisation called CodeUp.
-For more information about Sam, visit [LinkedIn](https://www.linkedin.com/in/samashcroft/)
+For more information about Sam, visit my [LinkedIn Page](https://www.linkedin.com/in/samashcroft/)

 ***